SungjunApp/ImageUploaderAndroid/README.md

 # Demo Video
 Click to watch

 [![](http://img.youtube.com/vi/0gFMnc3a_nY/0.jpg)](http://www.youtube.com/watch?v=0gFMnc3a_nY "")

 # Get Started
+1. Import this project into Android Studio, version: 3.5.1

-1. Generate **key.properties** in the project folder and fill it with the credentials below:
+1. Generate **key.properties** in the project folder
+2. Fill the file with the example below and edit it with your own credentials for Production and Development:
 ```
 #Pixlee SDK
 pixleeAPIKey={API Key for Pixlee SDK}